FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 # FreeTAKServer REST API Documentation
 the FreeTAKServer REST API is a human readeble approach to the TAK world. the API  allows you to connect easily third parties to the TAK family, without the need to understand the complexity of the COT structure or what a TCP connection is.

-In the current release FTS supports following API:
+In the current release (1.2), FTS supports following API:
   * SendGeoEvent
   * SendGeoChatToAll
-  * Send Emergency
+  * SendEmergency

 ## General Configuration
 > REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is. please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).